 4. The shopping is phenomenal.
 South Florida offers plenty of unique, tiny boutiques and other shopping venues.
 My favorite, of course, being the multiple “Guess” stores!
 Lincoln Road is Miami Beach’s top commercial area and pedestrian mall with shops, restaurants, nightclubs, bars, and department stores lining both sides of the street from the Atlantic Ocean all the way to Alton Road.
 It’s awesome!
 I’d also have to say it is the most interesting people-watching spot in Florida.
 I loved looking at all the fashionable clothing people wear!

-5. If you’re actually still reading this, I saved the best for last.
+5. If you’re actually still reading these Traveling to Miami, Florida, I saved the best for last.
 I will miss the random bum who came up to me on Lincoln Road in South Beach one night, busted out a plastic food container from behind his back that was full of an eclectic combination of rotted food he had just pulled out of the trash can, excitedly asked me if I was “in the mood for a late night snack” and tried to sell me this nasty mixture of God-knows-what.
 I will also miss all of the very strange people I encountered, I don’t want to leave any of them out, but there are too many stories to even share.
 Special shout out to the man who walked around Lincoln Road all night dressed as some sort of wannabe clown just because he felt like it.
 Big kudos for not caring what anyone thinks of you and keep on keepin’ on.
 Also, to the man who walked around in a just a speedo and crocs at 11 o’clock at night while tons of people sat outside all of the restaurants watching in amazement – major props to you – continue being the only person without clothes on in all of South Beach (even though you were carrying your shirt and pants in your hand…??)… because, why not?!

 So, readers, did you enjoy my Traveling to Miami, Florida?
 What makes you happy where you live?